Pramad712/Shortest-Paths/README.md

 Blue: Nodes that are in the shortest path.

 Length: A decimal/integer that shows the distance between the shortest path between the start and end nodes that avoids the walls.
-Going a step north, east, south, or west has a distance of one, but going 1 unit north-east, north-west, south-east, or south-west has a cost of sqrt(2).
+Going one unit north, east, south, or west has a distance of one, but going one unit north-east, north-west, south-east, or south-west has a cost of sqrt(2).

 # Improvements
 • Use better hueristics to increase accuracy